joneuhauser/hex-templates/README.md

 THREADS=8 SYMMETRY=two CAP=40 bash run-geode-top.sh
 ```

-The default uses an unseeded cap-26 search with only
-`solver/input/geode-top.mesh`: six interface quads, eight top quads, and 36
-prescribed side quads in 18 translated pairs.
-One mirror constrains the interior.
-The search finds the 26-cell upper connectivity displayed in the site's
-52-cell template, with four fixed cells and eleven exchanged pairs (15 cell
-orbits).
-Each discovered connectivity gets a fresh
-harmonic initialization, HexOpt optimization with fixed boundary and mirror
-constraints, and exact whole-cell Jacobian validation.
-An oriented connectivity
-comparison identifies matches to cells 26–51 of `R52-improved.json`.
-The displayed
-coordinates and the search's fixed-boundary embedding can differ.

-This cut admits only this mirror. `SYMMETRY=other` and `SYMMETRY=two`
-preserve the same six-quad interface and eight-quad top, replacing the sides
-with a doubly symmetric periodic cut containing 22 quads in eleven translated
+The default searches from the boundary-only `solver/input/geode-top.mesh`,
+with one mirror and cap 26.
+The lower Geode is prescribed; all caps here count
-pairs.
-They impose the other diagonal mirror or both mirrors, respectively.
+upper cells only. `SYMMETRY=other` and `SYMMETRY=two` select the other mirror or
-These are searches on prescribed finite boundaries, not an unrestricted
-enumeration of periodic transitions.
+both mirrors, using a different side cut; their default caps are 30 and 40.
+See the [periodic collection](https://joneuhauser.github.io/hex-templates/periodic.html#search-setup) for the boundary
+definitions, symmetry planes, and relation to the full template.

 `run-geode-top.sh` is separate from `run.sh`.
 It accepts `OUTPUT_DIR`, `CAP`,
 `HEXOPT_BINARY`, and the HexOpt settings above. `THREADS` controls its search;